Sceptres/Sceptres/README.md

   💼 I’m looking for a Software Engineering Internship/COOP for Summer 2025

-  🤔 What features do people look for in an offline music application?

   💬 Ask me for any help

   📫 How to reach me: